 that the penalty imposed was disproportionate to the offence.

 The Secretary of the Academic Misconduct Appeals Committee may request further information or evidence from the candidate.
-The appeal will then be referred, together with the original documentation relating to the allegation of academic misconduct, to the Dean (or nominee) of a Faculty other than the student’s own.
+The appeal will then be referred, together with the original documentation relating to the allegation of academic misconduct, to the Chair of the Academic Misconduct Appeals Committee.

-16. The Dean (or nominee) shall review the case and may request further information from the candidate or from the relevant Head of Department.
-The Dean (or nominee) may confirm, set aside or amend the decision of the relevant Head of Department and may confirm, increase or decrease any penalty imposed.
-In exceptional circumstances, if s/he deems it appropriate, the Dean (or nominee) may refer the case to a full meeting of the Academic Misconduct Appeals Committee.
-The Dean (or nominee) shall convey his/her decision in writing to the candidate within 15 working days of receipt of the complete appeal documentation from the candidate by the Secretary of the Academic Misconduct Appeals Committee.
-The decision of the Dean (or nominee) shall be final.
+16. The Chair of the Academic Misconduct Appeals Committee shall review the case and may request further information from the candidate or from the relevant Head of Department/Associate Dean (Teaching).
+Where the Chair has any previous connection with the case, it shall be considered by the other appointed member of the Academic Misconduct Appeals Committee, or by one of the reserve members.
+The Chair may confirm, set aside or amend the decision of the relevant Head of Department/Associate Dean (Teaching) and may confirm, increase or decrease any penalty imposed.
+In exceptional circumstances, if s/he deems it appropriate, the Chair may refer the case to a full meeting of the Academic Misconduct Appeals Committee.
+The Chair shall convey his/her decision in writing to the candidate within 15 working days of receipt of the complete appeal documentation from the candidate by the Secretary of the Academic Misconduct Appeals Committee.
+The decision of the Dean Chair shall be final.

 Major Offences